Become a Member

 of the Weeks Brick House

 The Weeks Brick House and Gardens is owned and maintained by a non-profit organization, Leonard Weeks and Descendants in America, Inc., made up of friends of the house and Weeks family descendants in the immediate region and across the U.S. (See the article at the right for a brief history.)
 Your membership support and involvement is essential to us for both the preservation of the distinctive brick house and our goal of being a valued asset in our community.
 Your membership dues support ongoing house projects, ongoing maintenance of the colonial gardens and walking trails, the Weeks Brick House Newsletter, and our annual meeting (with speakers and educational sessions).
 Choose a membership category from the list below --- and then join us today!
 For printable Membership Form, click here.
+Alternatively, you can join or renew membership online via PayPal.
+(See details below.)

 Annual membership categories